hoijui/JavaOSC/README.markdown

 [![SonarCloud Bugs](https://sonarcloud.io/api/project_badges/measure?project=com.illposed.osc:javaosc&metric=bugs)](https://sonarcloud.io/component_measures/metric/reliability_rating/list?id=com.illposed.osc:javaosc)
 [![SonarCloud Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=com.illposed.osc:javaosc&metric=vulnerabilities)](https://sonarcloud.io/component_measures/metric/security_rating/list?id=com.illposed.osc:javaosc)

+## What is this?

+### JavaOSC

+is a library that gives JVM language programs the ability of serializing, parsing, sending and receiving data in the OSC content format.

+### Open Sound Control (OSC)

-_Open Sound Control_ (OSC) is a _content format_,
+is a simple _content format_,
-though it is often though of as a protocol for the transmission of data over a network.
+although it is often though of as a _protocol_ for the transmission of data over a network.
-Its main use and origin is that of a _replacement for MIDI_ as a network-protocol for the exchange of musical control data between soft- and hardware over a UDP-IP network.
+Its main uses as of 2019, are:

+* as a **replacement for MIDI** - as a network-protocol for the exchange of musical control data between soft- and hardware over a UDP/IP network
-Applications like SuperCollider, Max/MSP, and Reaktor (among others) use OSC for network communication.
-Nowadays it is also used in other fields, for example in robotics.

-__JavaOSC__ is a library that gives Java programs the capability of sending and receiving OSC.
-It is not, in itself, a usable program.
+* in **robotics** - for different parts of a robot, or multiple robots to communicate with each other

+Its main strength is its simplicity.

+## How to

+### Get it

 The latest release version of the library is available on [Maven central](http://mvnrepository.com/artifact/com.illposed.osc/javaosc-core)